stevealexrs/Web3.swift/README.md

 # Fork Changes
 Converted all callbacks to swift built-in async/await and removed promise kit.
 Minimum requirement changed to iOS 15 and macOS 12.

+Changes secp256k1 dependency to another more active library.
+Both of them are wrappers on libsecp256k1 in c language.

 Note: All of the eth rpc tests that do not pass also fail in original version.
 It is out of my control.

 # :alembic: Web3